-Given the location of the Temperance Hall, the events that night caused a great sensational locally and within days the story had made it into the national press and the events were reported in newspapers right across the United Kingdom.
-What is worse from the perspective of the 47 men involved is that their names, ages, occupations, full addresses and even a list of which men had been found in women’s clothing were also printed with each article, the information was given by the police.
-Therefore the men involved at ‘the fancy dress ball’ or ‘the drag ball’ as it was known, could not escape the events of that night and their friends, family, co-workers and even strangers knew exactly what they had been up to.
+Given the location of the Temperance Hall, the events that night caused a great sensational locally and within days the story had made it into the national press and the events were reported in newspapers right across the United Kingdom and even in Ireland.
+What is worse, from the perspective of the 47 men involved, was that their names, ages, occupations, full addresses and even a list of which men had been found in women’s clothing were also printed with each article, the information was given by the police.
+Therefore, the men involved at ‘the fancy dress ball’ or ‘the drag ball’ (as it was later known in the 20th century), could not escape the events of that night and their friends, family, co-workers and even strangers knew exactly what they had been up to.

 |George Broughton||30||Not Recorded||Schoolmaster||Stalybridge||Found in women’s clothing|

 |Edward Pickins||25||Single||Book Binder||Hulme||Found in women’s clothing|

 |Arthur Lomas||29||Married||Dancing Master||Sheffield||Found in women’s clothing (police originally thought he was an actual woman)|